Shashank2406/react-native-google-location-fetcher/README.md

 # react-native-google-location-fetcher
-Google Location Fetcher for iOS and Android React-Native apps
+Google Location Fetcher for iOS and Android React-Native apps, this package is in heavy development phase.

+## PLANNED FEATURES

+- [x] Get Location Coordinates
+- [ ] Reverse Geocoding from Google API
+- [ ] Get Location Name from Google API
+- [ ] Get any Location Coordintes from Google API

 ### Example